michidk/swiftcontrol/README.md

 ## Troubleshooting
 - Your Zwift device is found but connection does not work properly?
 You may need to update the firmware in Zwift Companion app.
-- The Android app is losing connection over time?
+- The **Android** app is losing connection over time?
 Read about how to [keep the app alive](https://dontkillmyapp.com/).
+- **Windows** bluetooth connection unstable?
+You may need to use an [external Bluetooth adapter](https://github.com/jonasbark/swiftcontrol/issues/14#issuecomment-3193839509).

 ## How does it work?
 The app connects to your Zwift device automatically.